A narrowing of AI research?: Research questions, data and methods

 \subsubsection{Global Research Identifier (GRID)}

-We fuzzy match the institute names extracted from Microsoft Academic Graph with the Global Research Identifier (GRID), a public database with detailed metadata about research institutions globally in order to identify their type (Company, Education etc).\footnote{\url{https://www.grid.ac/}} To do this, we use the same algorithm as \citet{klinger2018deep}, which combines multiple fuzzy matching methods to identify GRID institutes that have the same names as institutions in MAG.
-This yields just over 1 million articles with institutional information and 2.45 million article-institute pairs.
+We fuzzy match the institute names extracted from Microsoft Academic Graph with the Global Research Identifier (GRID), a public database with detailed metadata about research institutions globally in order to identify their type (Company, Education etc).\footnote{\url{https://www.grid.ac/}} We do this using the same algorithm as \citet{klinger2018deep}, which combines multiple fuzzy matching methods to identify GRID institutes that have the same names as institutions in MAG.
+This yields just over one million articles with institutional information and 2.45 million article-institute pairs.
 There is a large number of articles with missing institutions in the early years of arXiv operation (where as we will show AI activity was very limited) and slight growth of articles without matched institutes in recent years.
-Visual checks of the articles lacking institutional information suggests that this is because this information is not available from MAG or because the research involves less well-known institutes in some cases based in developing countries.\footnote{We would expect the exclusion of these institutions from the data to bias our metrics of diversity downwards.}
+Visual checks of the articles lacking institutional information suggests that this is because this information is not available from MAG or because the research involves less well-known institutes in some cases based in developing countries.

 One issue with our approach is that it generates duplicate matches for multinational institutions with presence in multiple locations (for example, \texttt{Google}, a single institute in MAG, is matched with multiple GRID institutes including \texttt{Google (United States)}, \texttt{Google (United Kingdom)} etc.).
 To address this we split name strings on parentheses, retain the organisation name and remove duplicate article-organisations observations.
 This means that in the analysis that follows we do not consider how many times a single institution participates in an article, but simply that it does.